 This is quick guide to the MTA Subway system.
-The NYC subway is generally the quickest, most efficient and cheapest way to get around Manhattan .
+The NYC subway is generally the quickest, most efficient and cheapest way to get around Manhattan and to your next NYC Photo Safari workshop .
 For the visitor it can feel intimidating and daunting.
 This subway guide will help get you acquainted with the system before you arrive, so you'll feel more comfortable and confident using the New York City subway.

 Useful facts.
 A subway train can be up to 2 city blocks long.
 Some stations may have multiple entrances.
 The "Exit Strategy" app (available for Android & iPhone) will help you find the closest entrance if you know what stop and line you are looking for.
 Some entrances will have a green light at the entrance while others a red light.
 The green light indicates that the entrance is open all times and will likely have an attendant available.
 Red light entrances will be open limited hours (usually daytime hours) and will not have an attendant nearby, and will not likely have machine for purchasing tickets.
 The red light may also be an exit only - in other words you take your chances when heading to a red light access point.
 The subway system runs 24/7 but not all entrances are open 24/7.

 Local Terminology.
-Although the NYC subway system may run above ground in some places locals still refer to it as the "subway".
-Many locals also refer to the subway as "the train".
-Please keep in mind that the Long Island Railroad (aka LIRR) is also a "train" but never known as the "subway".
+Although the NYC subway system may run above ground in some places New Yorkers still refer to it as the "subway".
+Many New Yorkers refer to the subway as "the train".
+Please keep in mind that the Long Island Railroad (aka LIRR) is also "a train" but never known as the "subway"; and New Yorkers don't tend to refer to it as "the train".
 If you are asking for directions and are unsure what "train" they are referring to, ask for clarification!
-There is also a subway system which services New Jersey.
-This is known as the PATH train operated by New Jersey Transit.
+There is also a subway system which services New Jersey; known as the PATH train, it's operated by New Jersey Transit.
 But no one will be referring to the LIRR or Path unless you are heading to NJ or Long Island.
 When you enter the subway station with a manned booth you may ask the attendant for a free subway map.
-They may also have free bus maps.
+They may also have free MTA bus maps (these can sometimes be found on the bus as well).
 You will also find a map of the entire subway system and a street map for local area on a wall near the exit (usually closest to the attendant booth).
-This will help you orient yourself before you surface to the street.
+This will help you orient yourself before you get on the street.

 Buying a Subway Ticket.
 To purchase a subway ticket you will need to use a machine.
 You may pay with cash or a credit card.
 Some will take both others will only take credit cards.
 Do be aware that that no machine will dispense more than $6 in change.
 In other words, if you are purchasing a $10 card with a $20 bill you will not be able to do it.
 If you are paying with a credit card you will be asked to enter your zip code.
 If you do not have a US zip code enter 11111. (the ENTER button is on the number pad to the right of the zero button, designated by "ENT").